 Data source

 The country level data that was used for this study was extracted from the Global Health Expenditure Database [25].
 This database is sponsored by the World Health Organization (WHO) and provides health expenditure data on 190 countries from years 2000 to 2016.
-The current health expenditure (CHE) can be decomposed into several variables: domestic government health expenditure, private health expenditure, and percentage of out-of-pocket (OOP) payment; financing arrangements can be decomposed into the variables compulsory financing arrangements, government financing arrangements, compulsory health insurance, household OOP payment as a percent of CHE; CHE and government health expenditure as a percent of gross domestic product (GDP).
+The current health expenditure (CHE) can be decomposed into several variables: domestic government health expenditure, private health expenditure, and percentage of out-of-pocket (OOP) payment.
+Financing arrangements can be decomposed into the variables compulsory financing arrangements, government financing arrangements, compulsory health insurance, household OOP payment as a percent of CHE, CHE and government health expenditure as a percent of gross domestic product (GDP).

 In addition to looking at specific decomposed variables for health expenditure and financing arrangements, we looked at the countries in the World Bank Open Data and extracted life expectancy, GDP, and population data from years 2000 to 2016 [26].
 Both databases are publicly available, with downloadable comma-separated values or Microsoft Excel files provided on the WHO website.
 The two databases were then merged according to two common keys, country name and year, in order to perform our analyses.